Nano-optics of transition metal dichalcogenides and their van der Waals heterostructures with electron spectroscopies: Instrumentation and Experimental Methods

 The principles of the two types of microscopes are very similar (Fig. \ref{fig::SEM-STEM}).
 An electron beam is generated by an electron source \cite{Kohl2008}.
 A cold field emitter (field-emission gun, FEG) with high brightness is needed for experiments requiring the highest spatial and spectral resolutions.
 The electron beam current, lateral size, and convergence angle are set by magnetic lenses in the condenser system (electrostatic lenses can be used for low-energy electrons, but for fast electrons, magnetic lenses are used due to the scaling as $\Vec{v}\times\Vec{B}$ of the Lorentz force).
 The electron beam is focused onto the sample using an objective lens, which is also a magnetic lens with cylindrical symmetry.
 Magnetic or electric multipoles located before the sample are used to correct for the geometric aberrations.
 After the sample, a system of projector lenses can be used in a STEM to adjust the camera length onto various detectors providing an array of signals that differ due to the electron scattering process.
+The various electron spectroscopy techniques will be discussed separately in subsequent sections, but a brief overview of their instrumentation will first be described in the following as there are common elements.
 A magnetic prism is used to disperse electrons that have transmitted past the sample in energy (for EELS and EEGS).
 A light injector/collector system (such as a flat or parabolic mirror) is used for CL and EEGS.
 Finally, electrons are detected (for EELS) using detectors coupled to scintillators, such as a charge-coupled device (CCD) or complementary metal-oxide-semiconductor (CMOS) camera, or direct electron detectors.

 For optical spectroscopy, sample cooling is generally recommended to minimize thermal broadening.
 Some of the experiments described in the subsequent sections were performed with samples cooled by liquid nitrogen or helium, while others were performed at room temperature.
 Regardless, despite the existence of helium-cooled sample holders for electron microscopes, very few experiments with TMD vdW heterostructures have been conducted so far and only in an SEM \cite{Zheng2017,Francaviglia2022, Fiedler2023}.